The fight against censorship has never been more important

 We built Proton VPN to fight censorship

-Authoritarian governments, including Turkey, Russia, and Belarus, still occasionally attempt to block Proton Mail, but Proton VPN makes it much more difficult.
+Authoritarian governments, including Turkey(new window), Russia(new window), and Belarus(new window), still occasionally attempt to block Proton Mail, but Proton VPN makes it much more difficult.
 Since 2017, Proton VPN has grown to help millions of people all around the world access crucial information, stay in touch with friends and family, and express themselves in the face of online censorship.

 We view the freedom of expression and the freedom of information as vital human rights, and we’ve worked with anti-censorship organizations worldwide to fight for a free and open internet.
 This effort has been led by the Proton community.
 Thanks to your support, we’ve been able to donate to vital anti-censorship technologies, including: